JohanLi1990/Learning_Notes/TulingNotes.md

 - Summary:
   - Read View = defines what a transaction is allowed to see.
   - Undo version chain = stores the row’s history of changes.
-  - Together, they let each transaction read the right version of a row, ensuring consistency under concurrenc
+  - Together, they let each transaction read the right version of a row, ensuring consistency under concurrency